reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/core-plugins-stripe.md

 > Prerequisite: Enable and configure Stripe payments with "test" keys

-1. Access the built-in Reaction client or one of the starter clients we provide.
+1. Access the storefront UI.
 2. Add items to your cart and begin checkout.
-3. When you get to the payment step, you should see the Stripe credit card entry form.
+3. When you get to the payment step, choose "Credit Card" payment method if multiple options are shown.
+4. You should see the Stripe credit card entry form.
 Enter the following test information in the fields:
     - One of Stripe’s [test card numbers](https://stripe.com/docs/testing#cards), such as 4242 4242 4242 4242
     - Any three-digit CVC code
     - Any expiration date in the future